AlexisBRENON/awesome-configuration/README.md

 ## TODO : ##
 - [x] Add a custom prompt for [web search](http://awesome.naquadah.org/wiki/Anrxcs_WebSearch_Prompt)
-- [ ] Add a keyboard layout change widget
 - [x] Update screenshot with new tags icons [21/06/2014]
 - [x] Move requirements to the README
 - [x] Add link to my versionned bashrc
 - [x] Restore notifications
+- [ ] Add a keyboard layout change widget
+- [ ] Fix the volume keys, layout change and sreenshot key issues (the three of them are linked)